 The original Black Seas Barracuda was a brig with two square-rigged masts.
 The Black Seas Barracuda had a total of four cannons, with two on each side.
 She was equipped with a crane.
 The LEGO Group re-issued the Black Seas Barracuda as part of the LEGO® Legends theme in 2002, but, as Brickipedia points out, the 896-piece Black Seas Barracuda (Set #10040) had more pieces than the original set.
 She also appeared in the Nintendo DS video game LEGO Battles in 2009.
 In 2010, she appeared in the video game LEGO Universe: A Massively Multiplayr Online Game, under the command of a new captain, Captain Jack Knife, a character created for LEGO Universe that was not available as a Minifigure™.

 The set features the return of Captain Redbeard.
 Now, he has a curly brown mustache over a sneering smile.
-His beared is still red, except under his mouth and on the chin, where it is gray.
+His beard is still red, except under his mouth and on the chin, where it is gray.
 His right eyebrow over his good eye is arched.
 Notably, his eyebrows as well as his mustache are brown.
 He has a blue and yellow parrot.
-His epaulets gold.
+His epaulets are gold.
 On his printed chest, he wears a detailed green ascot, a black frock coat with gold trim, and a brown leather bandoleer belt.
 His pants are black.
 He has a right peg leg.
 His left hand has been replaced by a hook.
 Originally known as Captain Roger, Captain Redbeard was the first LEGO® Pirates captain.
 All subsequent LEGO® Pirates captains were modeled on him.
 Captain Ironhook, Captain Brickbeard, Pirate Captain, and the Zombie Pirate all also have an eyepatch, a peg leg, a hook, and a bicorn hat with the Jolly Roger.

 Lady Anchor is based on Pirate Princess from the Pirates II theme and Anne from the original Pirates theme.
 Her hairpiece is similar to that of the Pirate Princess, but it is not curly.
 Unlike the Pirate Princess and like Anne, she does not wear an eyepatch.
 She has a similar smile to the Pirate Princess but is the mirror opposite.
 Her printed torso appears to suggest three layers of clothing under a leather belt: a red frock coat or vest over a brown leather corset over a white shirt with an open collar.
 She wears a gold necklace around her open collar.
 Her belt buckle is gold.
 She wears light brown or tan-colored pants.
 She is armed with a knife and a flintlock pistol.